What is the Cash Conversion Ratio (CCR)?

 1. CCR is a quick way to determine the disparity between a company’s cash flow and net profit

 A high cash conversion ratio indicates that the company has excess cash flow compared to its net profit.
 For mature companies, it is common to see a high CCR because they tend to earn considerably high profits and have accumulated large amounts of cash.
 In contrast, companies in the start-up or growth stage tend to have low or even negative cash flows due to the required amount of capital invested in the business.
 In early stages, companies often find themselves earning negative profits until they reach a break-even point, thus the CRR of these companies would also be negative or low.

 3. It is an investing indicator tool

 To investors, what matters is whether a given company is generating enough cash flow to provide a solid return per share.
-Thus, significant investment opportunities will offer a higher ratio, while a weak investment will show a small ratio.
+Thus, significant investment opportunities will offer a higher ratio, while a weak investment will show a lower ratio.
 However, some companies may dubiously try to alter the ratio, especially the cash flow part, to attract investors.
 That’s why proper scrutiny of the books of accounts should be conducted first before making an investment decision based on CCR.

 Terms Related to Cash Conversion Ratio